zhullyb/monyhar/monyhar/docs/special_case_urls.md

 ## Debug URLs

-Chromium supports a series of "debug URLs" listed at the bottom of `chrome://chrome-urls`, such as `chrome://crash`.
+Monyhar supports a series of "debug URLs" listed at the bottom of `chrome://chrome-urls`, such as `chrome://crash`.
 These are used to crash, hang, exit, or perform other debug actions.
 Like `javascript:` URLs, these URLs represent a command rather than a destination, and they do not go through the